,Aspirin, Inflammation, and COX-2: Medication Facts and Effects

-NSAIDs (Nonsteroidal Anti-Inflammatory Drugs) are a group of chemicals that include aspirin and ibuprofen.
-Like aspirin, ibuprofen inhibits both COX-1 and COX-2.
+NSAIDs (Nonsteroidal Anti-Inflammatory Drugs) are a group of chemicals that include aspirin.
+Like aspirin, ibuprofen and naproxen are NSAIDs and inhibit both COX-1 and COX-2.
 Acetaminophen (paracetamol) is not an NSAID.
-It's used to treat pain and fever, but unlike aspirin and ibuprofen, it only weakly inhibits the COX-2 enzyme and is not anti-inflammatory.
+It's used to treat pain and fever, but it only weakly inhibits the COX-2 enzyme and is not anti-inflammatory.
 Acetaminophen is believed to exert its effects by acting on the central nervous system.

 New drugs have been created that inhibit COX-2 but not COX-1.
 These drugs don’t create stomach problems since they don’t inhibit the COX-1 enzyme.
 Unfortunately, some of them have been found to cause serious health problems, including an increased risk of heart attack, stroke, and liver damage, and have been withdrawn from the market.